 An ensemble of organizations, institutes and websites created by Dr. Anthony James that has (had) several lives, that is, several names and “brands” like the International Thai Therapists Association (ITTA), the Oklevueha Native American Church of SomaVeda, the Thai Yoga Center, the Humiovi Thai Yoga Institute and of course the SomaVeda College of Natural Medicine itself.

-Chuck has created his own lineage of Thai Massage certification modules like the Certified Thai Bodywork Practitioner (TBP) and Clinical Thai Bodywork certification (CTBP).
-By the way—the school offers NCBTMB approved continuing Education courses.
+Chuck Duff has created his own lineage of Thai Massage certification modules like the Certified Thai Bodywork Practitioner (TBP) and Clinical Thai Bodywork certification (CTBP).
+The school also offers NCBTMB approved continuing Education courses.

 Thai Healing Alliance International